expo/expo/docs/pages/build-reference/private-npm-packages.md

 registry=https://registry.npmjs.org/
 ```

 However, this only happens when you don't already have `.npmrc` in the project root directory.
-In such case, you need to to update it manually.
+In such case, you need to update it manually.

 You can verify it worked by viewing build logs and looking for the `Prepare project` build phase:

 <ImageSpotlight alt=".npmrc created" src="/static/images/eas-build/npmrc.png" />

-## Using packages published to a self-hosted registry
+## Using packages published to a private registry

-If you're using a self-hosted npm registry like [verdaccio](https://verdaccio.org/), you will need to configure the `.npmrc` file manually.
+If you're using a private npm registry like self-hosted [verdaccio](https://verdaccio.org/), you will need to configure the `.npmrc` file manually.

 Create `.npmrc` in the project root directory with the following contents: